1st SS Panzer Division Leibstandarte SS Adolf Hitler: Invasion of Poland

 During the initial stages of the invasion of Poland, the LSSAH was attached to the 17.
 Infanterie-Division and tasked with providing flank protection for the southern pincer.
 The regiment was involved in several battles against Polish cavalry brigades attempting to hit the flanks of the German advance.
 At Pabianice, a town near Łódź, the LSSAH fought elements of the Polish 28th Infantry Division and the Wołyńska Cavalry Brigade in close combat.
-Throughout the campaign, the unit was notorious for burning villages.
-In addition, members of the LSSAH committed atrocities in numerous Polish towns, including the murder of 50 Jews in Błonie and the massacre of 200 civilians, including children, who were machine gunned in Złoczew.
+Throughout the campaign, the unit was notorious for burning villages and members of the LSSAH committed atrocities in numerous Polish towns, including the murder of 50 Jews in Błonie and the massacre of 200 civilians, including children, who were machine gunned in Złoczew.
 Shootings also took place in Bolesławiec, Torzeniec, Goworowo, Mława, and Włocławek.

 After the success at Pabianice, the LSSAH was sent to the area near Warsaw and attached to the 4.
 Panzer-Division under then Generalmajor (brigadier general) Georg-Hans Reinhardt.
 The unit saw action preventing encircled Polish units from escaping and repelling several attempts by other Polish troops to break through.
 In spite of the swift military victory over Poland, the regular army had reservations about the performance of the LSSAH and SS-VT units due to their higher casualty rate than the army units.